Element84/filmdrop-k8s-tf-modules/README.md

 The local development environment includes resources for aggregating and visualizing logs and metrics.
 More information is available [here](./modules/monitoring/README.md).

+### Tiling

+The local development environment includes resources for rendering and serving tiles.
+More information is available [here](./modules/tiling/README.md).

+**Currently Titiler does not distribute a docker image for an ARM architecture.
+If you're running an Apple silicon (M1, M2) or similar machine you should skip installation of the tiling namespace.**

+You can configure whether or not tiling resources are included in deployment by setting the `deploy_tiling` flag in the [inputs](./inputs.tf) file.

 ### STAC-FastAPI

 The local development environment includes a module for deploying STAC-FastAPI, which provides an API that exposes a STAC catalog that is persisted in a backend Postgres database with its component STAC Collections and Items.
 More information is available [here](./modules/stac-fastapi/README.md).